Dur4nt3/web_intermediate/README.md

 - "Sign-Up Form" (Personal Design) - Form creation and validation | Creating a sign up form and validating data (client-side) via JavaScript

 - "Admin Dashboard" - Introduction to grid layout | Creating an admin dashboard using grid

-[^1]: *It should be mentioned that the projects are not "retired", meaning, I will still work on them and improve them when I learn new concepts, this repository was created solely for convenience.*